pfheatwole/thesis/source/canopy_aerodynamics.rst

   on the 3D wing.

 * This is a steady-state (non-accelerated) solution; in particular, it doesn't include corrections for apparent mass.
-(See :ref:`paraglider_dynamics:Apparent Mass`).
+(See :ref:`paraglider_model:Apparent Mass`).

 Case study
 ==========

+..
+Validate the performance of Phillips' method for analyzing a parafoil canopy in steady-state conditions.

 [[Introduce Belloc's wind tunnel data]]